dbertella/hector/src/content/index.md

 Hector is not alone anymore
 He is so happy!
-Hopefully no one will still his new friend
+Hopefully no one will steal his new friend
 Can you see anybody?
 ![page 17](../images/page17.png)

 ---

 Oh no, a fox!
 “This mouse looks yummy
-Do you mind to share with me?” ask Fox.
+Do you mind to share with me?”
+Fox asks.
 “Well”, answers Hector, “if you want it
 You’ll have to do something for me.
 ![page 18](../images/page18.png)